agermanidis/sybil.me/README.md

 ### Introduction

+Sybil is a common identity for an address in the Ethereum blockchain that can be used across a variety of dapps.
+The obvious candidates are decentarlized social apps (messaging, messageboards, microblogging, etc.), but many dapps in other domains would also benefit from the presence of nicknames and avatars.

 ### Integration

-Sybil is a common identity for an address in the Ethereum blockchain that can be used across a variety of dapps.
-The obvious candidates are decentarlized social apps (messaging, messageboards, microblogging, etc.), but many apps in other domains would also benefit from the presence of nicknames and avatars.

 Install the sybil library through NPM: